-The Basic Kinds of Water: Tap, Filtered, and Bottled
+The Three Different Kinds of Water: Tap, Filtered, and Bottled

-Water from the sink, a water fountain, or your refrigerator, on the other hand, allows you to help out the planet by using a glass or metal reusable water bottle.
+Tap water, on the other hand, allows you to avoid plastic and help out the planet by using a glass or a reusable water bottle.
 The drawback, of course, is that tap water will always have certain contaminants, which vary depending on where you live.

 Distilled Water: Distilled water is water that has been boiled into a vapor and then condensed back down into liquid to remove impurities.
 Distilled water can be a good choice in areas where the tap water contains impurities; however, the distillation process removes any potentially beneficial minerals from the water (which is a big reason why you’re drinking it!), and there’s concern that distilled water could leach trace amounts of minerals from your body.
 Therefore distilled water wouldn’t be our first choice for everyday drinking water.

 Mineral Water: Mineral water refers to any water sourced from a mineral spring.
 According to the FDA, which regulates bottled water, mineral water must contain at least 250 parts per million of “total dissolved solids” that originate from a “geologically and physically protected underground water source.”
 Mineral water can contain minerals including magnesium, calcium, sodium, and zinc, among others, and has been shown to have significant health benefits.
 A drawback of mineral water is that it can have a high sodium content, which is a concern for those with high blood pressure.